-There will be three versions of this deliverable in accordance with the BUMBLE project plan.
-For this is the second version, the preliminary list of requirements from the first version has been updated and refined.
+Three versions of this deliverable will be delivered in accordance with the BUMBLE project plan.
+For this is the third version, the lists of requirements from the first two versions have been consolidated.
 The numbering of requirements has been kept intact to not break existing references to requirements.
-Requirements of UC9 (Ford) have been included in this version.
+Requirements of UC13 (Turkcell) have been included in this final version.

 Focus has been on elaborating on the technical requirements, which are gradually emerging from the technological choices made.
-In Chapter 2, the selected common requirements are also related to the Bumble technology bricks, which were introduced in the project to organise the partial solution concepts provided by Bumble.
+In Chapter 2, the selected common requirements are also related to the BUMBLE technology bricks, which were introduced in the project to organise the partial solution concepts provided by BUMBLE.